seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**Storage.** A coin's entry is `sweeps.coins.<SYM>`, never a key under `horizon`, whose keys are §6's type lanes; it carries `d`, `sec6_md5`, `host`, `n` and `from` (§11), and `from` is written only by a read this section names. **Those five fields hold the coin's FIRST row, and a coin with a class-2 row carries that lane under `c2` with the same five on the same terms** — its own read date, its own host, its own window and the digest it was read under. `c2` is omitted for a coin with one row, never nulled, and a run that opens one lane writes only that lane's fields: a date copied across lanes deletes the only evidence that the other is stale.
+**Storage.** A coin's entry is `sweeps.coins.<SYM>`, never a key under `horizon`, whose keys are §6's type lanes; it carries `d`, `sec6_md5`, `host`, `n` and `from` (§11), and `from` is written only by a read this section names. **Those five fields hold the coin's FIRST row, `c2` its second and `c3` its third, in this table's order, each with the same five on the same terms** — its own read date, its own host, its own window and the digest it was read under. `c2` and `c3` are omitted for a coin without that row, never nulled, and a run that opens one lane writes only that lane's fields: a date copied across lanes deletes the only evidence that another is stale.
 **The eleven GitHub rows are one host with one quota** — sixty unauthenticated requests an hour, measured by TZ-45 — so a refusal there is one refusal, counted once on `api.github.com`, and it holds all eleven lanes.
 A coin whose channel this section does not